TuxVinyards/qqX/README.md

 - Windows Installer

-More in the [release notes](https://github.com/TuxVinyards/qqX/wiki/Release-Notes) and wiki pages
+More in the [release notes](https://tuxvinyards.github.io/qqX/docs/Release-Notes) and qqX pages

 ## Ease of the GUI